flythereddflagg/flythereddflagg.github.io/python_book/docs/22-Try-Except.md

 $
 ```

-### The `try-except` Statement
+## The `try-except` Statement

 Most of the time time in programming, you, the programmer, cannot guarantee that an error will not occur or an exception will not be thrown.
 You could try to prevent every problem with a series of if statements but that becomes cumbersome and is difficult to cover every eventuality.

-Python deals with this problem with `try-except` statements.
+Python (and many other languages) deals with this problem with `try-except` statements.
 A `try` statement will attempt to execute code in its corresponding block of indented code until an exception is "raised" or "thrown".
 If such is the case, then the `try` block stops and the `except` block is executed.
 If no exceptions are "raised" the except block is skipped.
 In `try_except.py`, we used the statement to deal with bad user input and invalid dates.
 The syntax is as follows:

 ```python
 try: